strapi/strapi-plugin-seo/README.md

 **Notice**: If you decide to import your own components, make sure that they belong to a `shared` category that their names is the same (`seo`, `meta-social`).

+**Notice2**: When adding your SEO component, make sure to include it in the root of your Content-Type.

 ## EditView SEO button

 Once you create your SEO component in the edit view inside the Content Manager, the SEO button will appear on the the [right-links injection zone](https://docs.strapi.io/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.html#injection-zones-api).
 You'll be able to: